 Talking about products or services that can be purchased is already a form of marketing.
 Remember, influencers influence their followers to buy or not buy a certain product or service.

 Influencers have two sides to cater to.
 Their audience and the brands that sponsor them.
-Each side has their own demands.
+Each side has its own demands.
 It could be a very challenging balancing act.

 These relationships resemble an entangled web.
 Companies need influencers to market to consumers.
 Consumers trust influencers to give an honest review of a product.
 Influencers need sponsorships to keep on pumping content to their followers which are consumers.